-Planting in containers is a simple way to add beauty and additional growing areas in your yard.
-Unfortunately, watering plants in containers isn’t always simple.
-I have tried many different methods for watering outdoor potted plants through the years.
-I’ve found the best way to water outdoor potted plants is by using ollas.
+Potted plants and containers can thrive (even when it’s hot) when you add an olla to help you with watering.
+Ollas are the best way to containers.
+Planting in containers is a simple way to add beauty and additional growing areas to your yard.
+However, plants in containers dry out more quickly than those in the ground or in raised beds.
+I have tried many methods for watering outdoor potted plants through the years, and I’ve found the best way to water containers is by using ollas.

-- It is difficult to run drip lines to pots.
+- It isn’t easy to run drip lines to pots.
 In addition, the drip lines are often unsightly.

-- Containers on drip irrigation need to have their own timer because they must be watered more frequently than plants in the ground.
+- Containers on drip irrigation need their own timer because they must be watered more frequently than plants in the ground.

-- Hanging baskets need to be watered several times a day to keep plants from dying in the hottest months of the year in Arizona.
+- Hanging baskets need to be watered twice a day to keep plants from dying in the hottest months of the year in Arizona.

 - Watering just the top of the outdoor potted plants isn’t effective, but watering until water runs out the bottom can waste water.